 The national cross-organisational learning disability programme is working to make sure people live in homes not hospitals, stop people dying too soon and improve people’s quality of care and quality of life.

-Personal health budgets offer a real opportunity to enable people with a learning disability to live in their own homes or with their families, rather than in institutions.
+Personal health budgets offer a real opportunity to enable people with a learning disability or autism or both to live in their own homes or with their families, rather than in institutions.

-People with a learning disability who are eligible for NHS Continuing Healthcare currently have a right to have a personal health budget and government has recently announced that this right will soon be extended to those who are eligible for section 117 aftercare services.
+People with a learning disability or autism or both who are eligible for NHS Continuing Healthcare or aftercare services under section 117 of the Mental Health Act currently have a right to have a personal health budget.
 Anyone else whose support is funded by the NHS, including those with jointly funded packages, could also benefit.

 Building the right support is a national plan to develop community services as an alternative to inpatient facilities for people with a learning disability or autism or both who display behaviour that challenges, including those with a mental health condition.